javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 <ul>
 <li>`let` -- is a modern variable declaration.
 The code must be in strict mode to use `let` in Chrome (V8).</li>
-<li>`var` -- is an old-school compatibility variable declaration.
+<li>`var` -- is an old-school variable declaration.
 We'll study the subtle differences from `let` later, after we get familiar with the basics.</li>
 <li>`const` -- is like `let`, but the variable can't be changed.</li>
 </ul>

-Please name the variables sensibly.

-Variable naming is one of the most important and complex skills in programming.
-Just looking at variable names can obviously show which code is written by a beginner and which by an experienced guru.

-In the real project, most of time is spent not on writing of the completely new code, but rather on modifying and improving the existing one.

-It might be not so obvious to the one who didn't write big things.
-Or to a freelances who writes a "read-only code" (write 5 lines, give to the customer, forget).
-But for the serious and especially team projects, that's always true.

-It is much easier to find the information if it's well-labelled.
-Or, in other words, when the variables is named right.

-Please spend some time thinking about the right name for a variable before declaring it.
-That will repay you a lot.

-[warn header="The name must always correspond to the data"] There exist lazy programmers who instead of declaring a new variable, tend to reuse the existing one, write other data into it.

-As the result, the variable is like a box where people throw different things without changing the sticker.
-What is inside it now?
-Who knows...
-We need to come closer and check.

-Such a programmer saves a little bit on variable declaration, but looses ten times more on debugging the code.

-An extra variable is good, not evil.
-[/warn]
+Variables should be named in a way that allows to easily understand what's inside.